.jpg)

 The dorsal fins are unmistakable—jet-black shards of glass that pierce the surface to announce their arrival, some measuring up to six feet tall.
 Orcas frequent these fjords each winter, following the herring that gather here.

 Encounters are fleeting, as pods move constantly in search of fish.
-It leaves you waiting—shivering in your wetsuit—hoping for the right moment, and a glimpse of the coveted hunt.
+You're left waiting, shivering in your wetsuit, hoping for a glimpse of the coveted hunt.

 Even from inside your wind-whipped inflatable, it's hard not to marvel.